Home / Use Cases / Situations / Protect Parents After a Scam

 Audit their exposure

-We scan 1,000+ data broker and people-search sites for your parent's name, phone numbers, email addresses, and all known addresses.
+We scan the web for your parent's name, phone numbers, email addresses, and all known addresses.
 You'll see exactly which sites have their information and how detailed those profiles are.

 2